-It is a two year full-time graduate program.
+The MSAT program is a two year full-time graduate program.
 There are two options for the MSAT program: 2 year and 5 year.
 The 2 year option is for students who will have completed a bachelor's degree prior to the beginning of the master's program.
-The 5 year option is a dual degree program for incoming freshmen provides the opportunity for students to complete a BS in Kinesiology and a MS in Athletic Training in five years.
-No matter the option, students will take the same coursework during the two year professional phase.
+The 5 year option is a dual degree program for incoming freshmen which provides the opportunity for students to complete a BS in Kinesiology and a MS in Athletic Training in five years.
+Regardless of the option, students take the same coursework during the two year professional phase.

 The MSAT program offers the highest quality of athletic training education providing both a stimulating academic environment and an in depth hands on clinical experience.

 - faculty and sports medicine staff dedicated to student success;

 - small class sizes to allow individualized instruction and career planning;

 - opportunity to work with elite and Olympic caliber SEC athletes;

 - state of the art athletic training facilities;

 - robust Aggie athletic training alumni network to assist with job seeking;